New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Analyze user paths

 Compare the user flows that are actually followed with the flows the product was designed around.
-Pay attention to screens where many sessions end, steps users retry several times, and places where users move back and forth without progress.
+Pay attention to screens where many visits end, steps users retry several times, and places where users move back and forth without progress.

 Use concrete behavior to explain drop-offs